Vancouver Island Crisis Line

 Toll Free: 1-855-887-8004

-The F.O.R.C.E. provides children and their families support, education, advocacy and navigation of services for children’s mental health.
+The F.O.R.C.E. (link should say Family Smart) provides children and their families support, education, advocacy and navigation of services for children’s mental health.

 Kelty Mental Health Resource Centre